pdprof/db-connections/derby-docker/mustgather-connections-1/README.md

 ![script](script.png)

-Please us populate button to get scripts with your expected options
+Please use populate button to get scripts with your expected options

 Script example
 ```